OCHA-DAP/ds-raster-pipelines/src/era5/README.md

 This pipeline can be run from the command line as follows:

 ```
-usage: run_era5.py [-h] [--mode {local,dev,prod}] [--start START] [--end END] [--month MONTH]
+usage: run_era5.py [-h] [--mode {local,dev,prod}] [--start START] [--end END]
+                   [--update]

 options:
   -h, --help            show this help message and exit
   --mode {local,dev,prod}, -m {local,dev,prod}
-                        Run the pipeline in 'local', 'dev', or 'prod' mode (default: local).
+                        Run the pipeline in 'local', 'dev', or 'prod' mode.
   --start START, -s START
                         Start year to retrieve and process archival ERA5 data.
-Must be between 1981
+Must be
-                        and 2024 (default: 1981).
+                        between 1981 and 2024 (default: 1981).
+Does not apply if
+                        running `--update`.
   --end END, -e END     End year to retrieve and process archival ERA5 data.
-Must be between 1981
+Must be
-                        and 2024 (default: 2024).
+                        between 1981 and 2024 (default: 2024).
+Does not apply if
-  --month MONTH         Month from which to retrieve ERA5 data.
-Must be between 1 and 12 (default:
+                        running `--update`.
-                        None).
-Retrieves all data from the year if not specified.
+  --update              If specified, will retrieve data from the current month.
+                        ``--start` and `--end` years will have no impact.
 ```

 ### Example usage